Gazprom supplies gas for Europe through Ukraine equaling 35.5 mln cubic meters via Sudzha

-MOSCOW, January 8. /TASS/.
-Gazprom supplies gas for Europe through Ukraine in the volume of 35.5 mln cubic meters per day via the Sudzha gas pumping station, a Gazprom representative told reporters on Sunday, adding that the request for pumping through Sokhranovka had been rejected by the Ukrainian side.
+MOSCOW, January 11. /TASS/.
+Gazprom supplies gas for Europe through Ukraine in the volume of 35.5 mln cubic meters per day via the Sudzha gas pumping station, a Gazprom representative told reporters, adding that the request for pumping through Sokhranovka had been rejected by the Ukrainian side.

 The transit line through Ukraine remains the only route to supply Russian gas to western and central European countries.
 The pumping through Nord Stream has been fully suspended.